dowjones/tokendito/README.md

 tokens into your local `~/.aws/credentials` file.

 ## What's new
-With the release of tokendito 2.0, many changes and fixes.
-It is a breaking release: your configuration needs to be updated, the command-line arguments have changed, and support for python < 3.7 has been removed.
+With the release of tokendito 2.0, many changes and fixes were introduced.
+It is a breaking release: your configuration needs to be updated, the command line arguments have changed, and support for python < 3.7 has been removed.
 The following changes are part of this release:
 - Set the config file to be platform dependent, and follow the XDG standard.
 - Extend configuration capabilities.